damncabbage/damncabbage.github.io/_posts/2017-01-11-effective-types-type-wrappers-with-flow2.markdown

 - Newtypes
 ---

 Type Wrappers are a way of taking an existing type (like strings, numbers, etc) and wrapping them in _another_ type, both so they can't be confused with other things of the same type, and to represent things like validation in a way that Flow can check.
-They are variously known as Nominal Type Aliases, [Opaque Type Aliases](https://docs.hhvm.com/hack/type-aliases/opaque), or [Newtypes](https://wiki.haskell.org/Newtype).
+They are variously known as Nominal Type Aliases, [Opaque Type Aliases](https://docs.hhvm.com/hack/type-aliases/opaque), or [Newtypes](https://wiki.haskell.org/Newtype)<sup><a href="#note-1">1</a></sup>.
 Let's get to it. 😊

-## The Motivation for All of This

-The idea with tricks/techniques like this is to push as much work as is practical to Flow.
-The more possibilities for bugs we eliminate, the fewer tests we need to write, and the less overhead we have to deal with when we make changes to our code.

 ## Creating and Using a Type Wrapper